 How to Get a Great Deal on a Home in California

 The best way to get a great deal on a California home is to work with an experienced real estate agent who knows the local market.
 They can help you in a number of ways:

 - Provide insight into the local housing market

 - Find homes that haven’t yet been publicly listed by networking with other agents

 - Advise you on how to make a strategic offer

 - Support you to negotiate pricing

 We recommend our friends at Clever Real Estate.
 Clever connects you with pre-vetted, experienced real estate agents in your area who can help you find the home of your dreams, within your budget.
-And with Clever’s Cash Back program, you could receive up to 0.5% cash in your pocket at the end of closing.
+And with Clever’s Cash Back program, you could receive cash in your pocket at the end of closing.